First-time parents often have this question about their kid’s oral health: “When should my kid’s first dental visit be?”

 The parent will also be instructed about proper diet, prevention of oral habits (i.e. grinding, thumbsucking) if any, prevention of accidents that could damage the kid’s teeth, and what would happen in the coming months as the kid continues to grow.

 Along with the initial consultation, the dentist may also conduct a comprehensive oral and dental examination to determine what treatment – preventive or curative – does the kid need.

-The dentist and the parent will be in knee-to-knee position with each other.
-The kid will sit on the parent’s lap, and then lay down with his or her head on the dentist’s lap.
+The dentist and the parent will be in the knee-to-knee position with each other.
+The kid will sit on the parent’s lap and then lay down with his or her head on the dentist’s lap.
 This position allows both the dentist and the parent to see the kid’s mouth clearly.

 The kid, on the other hand, will be facing his or her parent and can look up to the dentist at the same time.